 We will recruit two interns for the Adult/Health Psychology Track which emphasizes training in general clinical work with medical and psychiatric populations.
-This track is an appropriate fit for interns who have interests in general and specific areas of emotional and behavioral dysregulation, interns who are aspiring health psychologists, and for interns who seek to integrate these areas by becoming familiar with the varied clinical presentations seen in a rich academic environment.
+The name of this track highlights its flexibility in accordance with our program's mission to support interns in their pursuit to obtain an individually tailored clinical experience.
+The Adult/Health Psychology Track allows interns to build on their skills as generalists as well as to acquire exposure to and expertise in specific areas of health psychology.
+This track is therefore an appropriate fit for interns who have interests in general and specific areas of emotional and behavioral dysregulation, interns who are aspiring health psychologists, and for interns who seek to integrate these areas by becoming familiar with the varied clinical presentations seen in a rich academic environment.
 Interns on this track will have the opportunity to develop competency in working with patients with and without primary psychopathology, who range in age from early adulthood to older adults, and who represent diverse social, economic, cultural, and ethnic backgrounds.
 Opportunities for psychological and neuropsychological assessment exist within this track.
 Although track faculty endorse a variety of evidence-based theoretical orientations, cognitive-behavioral and acceptance-based therapies, both brief and long-term, are emphasized.

-The Adult/Health Psychology track has particular strengths in clinical service using cognitivebehavioral and pharmacological approaches to treating substance use disorders, depression, anxiety, trauma, obsessive-compulsive spectrum, and other disorders of emotional and behavioral dysregulation, including more severe mental illness.
-These rotations include the Adult Anxiety Clinic, the Addictive, Compulsivity, and Impulsivity Disorders Clinic, Severe Mental Illness, Obsessive-Compulsive and Related Disorders Clinic, and the Eating Disorders Program.
+The Adult/Health Psychology track has particular strengths in clinical service using cognitive-behavioral and pharmacological approaches to treating substance use disorders, depression, anxiety, trauma, obsessive-compulsive spectrum, and other disorders of emotional and behavioral dysregulation, including more severe mental illness.
+These rotations include the Adult Anxiety and Avoidance Clinic, the PTSD Rotation, the Addictive, Compulsivity, and Impulsivity Disorders Clinic, and the Eating Disorders Program.
 The program offers an opportunity to gain experience providing supportive and therapeutic interventions to individuals with medical concerns, through the Psychosocial Oncology, Consultation-Liaison, Health Psychology, Pain, Integrated Primary Care, Women's Behavioral Health, Psychogastroenterology, Transplant, and Surgical Treatment of Obesity rotations.
 We also offer a Training and Administration rotation to afford our interns more focused exposure to clinical supervision and to developing an understanding of the administration involved in psychology training.
 Interns may also elect to do an outside rotation from one of the other tracks in order to obtain breadth in their training experience, although this is certainly not necessary given the diverse array of options within the Adult/Health track.